To learn more about your site settings, visit Duda University.

 To enable your site to be embedded in an iframe on another site, click the Allow site to be loaded in an iframe toggle.
 For more information, see Load Site in an iframe.

 SEO is what gets your site to first page on Google.
 You can change settings here to help get a little boost on search engine optimization.
-For more information about SEO, see Introduction to SEO.
+For more information about SEO, see Introduction and Components to SEO.

 These settings are different from individual page SEO settings.
 Page SEO overrides global SEO changes made in site settings.
 For more information, see Site SEO Settings.